Kickstarter Advice Guide

-This guide was created to help people avoid the pitfalls of, and run, a successful campaign for a card or board game through Kickstarter.
+This checklist was created to help people avoid the pitfalls of, and run, a successful campaign for a card or board game through Kickstarter.
 Kickstarter is like a mall, the worlds biggest, they bring the customers to your “store”.
 You must concentrate on selling them a game while they are visiting and get them to help shout out to others.
 Using your own website or even a competing crowd-funding site will not be nearly as effective.

 BEFORE YOU START

 - Are you really sure you want to take on this second job?
 I’d suggest you first review one of my previous blog posts: 10000-feet-to-publishing-a-board-game

 - If you cannot get a publisher to help you, you can look into some of the services offered by Game Salute to help you ruKickstarterrter campaign.

 – REALISTIC EXPECTATIONS

 - Find out what ALL of your real costs before you start.
 Get a quote from a manufacturer.
 Make sure you’re not going to promise to make something that is very costly.
 Custom dice and miniatures, for example, are rarely worth it unless you sell over 3000 copies.